West Seattle Bridge: Spokane Street Bridge

 After completion of the high-level bridge, a lower bridge was needed to carry traffic between Harbor Island and West Seattle.
-The "Spokane Street Bridge" (or the "West Seattle Low-Level Bridge") is a concrete double-leaf swing bridge that was constructed traffic formerly carried by the West Spokane Street Bridge.
+The "Spokane Street Bridge" (or the "West Seattle Low-Level Bridge") is a concrete double-leaf swing bridge that was constructed for traffic formerly carried by the West Spokane Street Bridge.
 It carries Southwest Spokane Street over the Duwamish River, connecting Harbor Island to West Seattle.
 It has two separate end-to-end swing-span sections, each 480 ft long.
 Its construction was finished in 1991, replacing an earlier bridge destroyed by a collision.

 It is named after Spokane Street, which itself is named after Spokane, Washington, which is named after the Spokane people.

 Each 7500 short ton leaf of the bridge floats on a 100 in steel barrel in hydraulic oil, situated in center piers at each side of the river.
 As the bridge intersects the river at an oblique angle, both leaves rotate only 45 degrees (one-eighth turn) to clear the shipping channel instead of the 90-degree turn of most swing spans.
 It is claimed to be the only bridge of its type in the world and it has received several awards for its innovation, including the Outstanding Engineering Achievement Award of the American Society of Civil Engineers in 1992.

 2020–22 repairs

 On March 23, 2020, SDOT began a long-term closure of the bridge for emergency repairs after cracks in the deck were discovered during a routine inspection.
 The girder wall cracks had grown to 2 ft within a month, while the hollow girder cracks had been noticed during inspections.
 An earlier report from 2014 speculated that earlier cracks had been caused by the 2001 Nisqually earthquake.
 On April 15, SDOT announced that the bridge will be closed until at least 2022 because of more extensive damage found and estimated time to complete bracing for the repair project.

 In November 2020, mayor Jenny Durkan announced that the city would focus on repairing the bridge for $47 million with a projected opening of 2022.
 An option to replace the damaged section with a new steel span would have been completed in 2025 or 2026 and cost $390 million to $522 million.
 Kraemer North America was selected as the main contractor for the bridge repair project in May 2021.
 Delays on the "mid-2022" reopening were incurred by a multi-month concrete workers strike.
 The bridge reopened to traffic on September 17, 2022, two months later than originally expected.
+The repaired structure is expected to have a 95 percent chance of lasting until 2060; a future replacement was studied as part of the repair program along with an option to immediately replace the damaged bridge.